Indo City Infotech Ltd Directors Report.

 V. FUTURE OUTLOOK:

-Your Company is planning to expand its existing business as well as other projects and requisite steps are being taken to fructify the same.
+Your Company is planning to expand its existing business and requisite steps are being taken to fructify the same.
 Your directors foresee bright future and higher earnings in the coming years.

 VI.
 DIRECTORS & KEY MANAGERIAL PERSONNEL (KMP):